GeorgeKontos14/BitstreamDiffusion/README.md

 A semantic-map step (`scripts.lm1b.prepare_lm1b_semantic_map`) is also provided for the semantic-bit ablations in the paper, but it is **not required** for the headline `raw_binary` results.

-**OpenWebText** — two stages: build the GPT-2 flat cache, then train (or download) the 16-bit code tokenizer, then materialize the second-stage cache.
-The bottleneck is OWT download itself.
+**OpenWebText** — two stages: build the GPT-2 flat cache, then download (recommended) or re-train the 16-bit code tokenizer, then materialize the second-stage cache.

 ```bash
 # (1) Build the GPT-2 flat token caches (train/val).